ryanhs/my-documentation/README.md

 for now its support md, html, and img.. but if you get the idea and you can costumize this project, just make your own version :-)

+#### installation

+oh yeah i almost forgot, because in this project i use 3rd party libraries..
+- you can use bower to install `bower install`
+- and use koala to compile assets/style.less to assets/style.css
+- for logo, i give you assets/logo-mini.xcf (gimp file) to edit, just simple text

 ### BUGS

 -